jcorporation/myGPIOd/README.md

 ## Run

-myGPIOd needs rw access to the `/sys/class/gpio/` directory.
-The `./build.sh` script creates a mygpiod user with the group gpio.
+myGPIOd needs rw access to the gpio chip device (e. g. /dev/gpiochip0) The `./build.sh` script creates a mygpiod user with the group gpio.
 The GPIO group has on many systems sufficient privileges, do not run myGPIOd as root.

 Adapt the configuration file `/etc/mygpiod.conf` to your needs.